openhive-network/HAfAH/src/sql_fork_extension/Readme.md

 An example of script execution: `psql -d my_db_name -a -f  data_schema.sql`

+## Database structure
+The script `data_schema.sql` creates all necessary tables in `hive` schema.

+### hive.context
+Used to control currently processed blocks for application's tables registered together in th eone context.

+Columns
+1. id - id of the context
+2. name - human redable name of the context, thathts for better readability of the application code
+3. current_block_num - current hive block num processed by the tables registered in the context

+### hive.registered_tables
+Contains information about registered application tables and their contexts

+Columns
+1. id - id of the registered table
+2. context_id - id of the context in which the table is registered
+3. origin_table_name - name of the registered table
+4. shadow_table_name - name of the shadow table name for a registered table
+5. origin_table_columns - names of origin table's columns

+### hive.triggers_operations
+Names of operation on origin tables which we can revert

+Columns
+1. id - id of the operation
+2. name - name of operation

+### hive.triggers
+Contains informations about triggers created by the extension

+Columns
+1. id - id of the trigger
+2. registered_table_id - id ot the rgeistered table which triggers the trigger
+3. trigger_name - trigger name
+4. function_name - function name called by the trigger

+### hive.control_status
+Global information required by the extension functions and trigger

+Columns
+1. id - technical trick to do not allow to have more than one row
+2. back_from_fork - flag which indicated that back_from_fork is in progress

 ## SQL API
 The set of scripts implements an API for the applications:
 ### hive_registered_table